zbentley/bash-tricks/range/README.md

 ## Global State

-Since Bash functions are global by default, functions with the same names as those documented below will conflict with  (overwrite or be overwritten by) the functions defined in this file.
-Additionally, any functions or globals prefixed with `_zblocal_` that are not created by code in [the source repository containing this file](https://github.com/zbentley/bash-tricks) may interfere with its behavior.
+Since Bash functions are global by default, functions with the same names as those documented for this file will conflict with  (overwrite or be overwritten by) the functions defined in this file.
+Additionally, any functions or globals whose names start with `_zblocal_` that are not created by code in [the source repository containing this file](https://github.com/zbentley/bash-tricks) may interfere with its behavior.

 No environment variables are read or written by any functions in this file.